rsdoiel/antenna/columns.md

 <p>Excellent <a href="https://www.linkedin.com/pulse/spooky-data-distance-simson-garfinkel-nrt9e/ ">read</a>.
 One example:</p>
 <blockquote><p>Consider the case of basic public key cryptography, in which a person’s public and private key are created together in a single operation.
 These two keys are entangled, not with quantum physics, but with math.</p>
 <p>When I create a virtual machine server in the Amazon cloud, I am prompted for an RSA public key that will be used to control access to the machine.
 Typically, I create the public and private keypair on my laptop and upload the public key to Amazon, which bakes my public key into the server’s administrator account.
 My laptop and that remove server are thus entangled, in that the only way to log into the server is using the key on my laptop.
-And because that administrator account can do anything to that server­read the sensitivity data, hack the web server to install malware on people who visit its web pages, or anything else I might care to do­the private key on my laptop represents a security risk for that server...</p></blockquote>
+And because that administrator account can do anything to that server­&#8212;read the sensitivity data, hack the web server to install malware on people who visit its web pages, or anything else I might care to do­&#8212;the private key on my laptop represents a security risk for that server...</p></blockquote>

 <br>